 Not sure whether to check your bag or carry it on?
 Take a few minutes to learn the can-do and no-can-do rules of carry-on baggage.
 If you don’t want to carry-on, it’s still easy to check your bag if you prefer.

-Each passenger flying with Delta can bring 1 carry-on bag and one personal item free of charge, such as a purse or laptop bag or item of similar size.
-Make sure at least one item fits underneath the seat in front of you.
-If you bring a roll-aboard suitcase or large bag, make sure it fits size requirements to fit in the overhead bin space.
-Exceptions apply for passengers traveling with an infant-in-arms.
+Each passenger flying with Delta can bring 1 carry-on bag and 1 personal item free of charge (such as a purse, laptop bag or item of similar size that will fit underneath the seat in front of you).
+If you plan to bring roll-aboard luggage or a large bag to store in the overhead bin, you can find size information, Go to footer note below.
+Note: carry-on bag exceptions apply for passengers traveling with an infant-in-arms and for passengers traveling with pets in the cabin.

 Review the following guidelines for approved personal items that you can bring, including items that are free to carry on like child safety seats.